 Potential participants will be screened against the inclusion and exclusion criteria using the clinic lists and patient medical notes.
-Local GPs will also refer any eligible patients to the ENT clinic.

 7.2.
 Consent

 At the beginning of the trial discussion patients will be asked to consent to complete a few short questionnaires and nose examinations to determine if they are eligible for the study (section 1 of the Main consent form).
 In order to complete eligibility, written informed consent must be provided by the patient and this must be witnessed by a member of the research team who has documented and delegated responsibility so to do.